nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

 ## Selecting the right AWS instance to run InSilicoSeq

-To run [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq), you will need to launch a 64 bit Ubuntu Server 20.04 LTS (HVM), SSD Volume Type instance as described in [the AWS tutorial](Introduction_to_Amazon_Web_Services/introtoaws3.md) with a **few modifications**:
+In this tutorial you will run [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) on a 64 bit Ubuntu Server 20.04 LTS (HVM), SSD Volume Type instance.
+Instructions on how to launch an AWS instance and access it are described in [our AWS tutorial](Introduction_to_Amazon_Web_Services/introtoaws3.md).
+Please follow those instructions with a **few modifications**:

- ### Step 1)
+### Step 1:
- You must select the the `t2.xlarge` instance (instead of the default t2.micro instance selection described in the tutorial):
+ You must select the the `t2.xlarge` instance (instead of the default `t2.micro` instance selection described in the tutorial):

 ![](../images/Simulated_Data_t2xlarge.png "t2 xlarge instance")

 !!!
 Warning
-    t2.xlarge machine is not part of AWS's free tier.
+    `t2.xlarge` machine is not part of AWS's free tier.
 Running this instance costs money to all users, including those who have free tier access.
 Check the estimated cost section at the top of this page.

- ### Step 2)
+### Step 2:
- After choosing t2.xlarge, click on the "4.Add Storage" tab on the instance launch page and then changing the number on the "Size (GB)" tab to read "16", as shown in the image below:
+ After choosing `t2.xlarge`, click on the "4.Add Storage" tab on the instance launch page and then changing the number on the "Size (GB)" tab to read "16", as shown in the image below:

 ![](../images/Simulated_Data_t2xlarge_storage.png "Add storage to t2 xlarge instance")

   You need to add more storage because, while the output fastq files themselves are small (<20MB), temporary files generated during the simulation take up a lot of space.

- ### Step 3)
+### Step 3:
  Click "Review and launch"

- ### Step 4)
+### Step 4:
  Then go back to the [AWS tutorial](Introduction_to_Amazon_Web_Services/introtoaws3.md) and follow instructions on how to access the instance via the MacOS terminal window

 ## Installing InSilicoSeq